 Diagnosing Arthritis

-Arthritis can be diagnosed by a general doctor or a specialist (think rheumatologist, pain specialist, sports medicine specialist) with a combination of a good history, physical exam, and a few x-rays.
+Arthritis can be best diagnosed by a healthcare specialist (think physiotherapist, orthopaedic practitioner, pain specialist, or physical therapist) with a combination of a good history, a physical exam, and a few X-rays.

 Occasionally, some people will need more specialized tests such as ultrasounds, MRIs, or nerve testing, and sometimes blood tests to see if there are chemicals in the body causing damage to the joints.